drufball/yosai/_drafts/flaws.md

 "Why did your family stop sailing?"

 "Living on a boat you end up dealing with a lot of storms.
 Growing up, they were my favorite part of sailing.
 I thought they were beautiful, crackling through the sky on the horizon.
 And when you got caught in one, it was wild.
-There's nothing quite like the thrill of fighting the elements, knowing any minute your boat could crash against the rocks.
+There's nothing quite like the thrill of fighting the elements, knowing any minute your boat could crash against the rocks."
+Denri let out a long breath.

 "Eventually, that's exactly what happened.
 Our ship got caught in a big storm and wrecked against the shore.
-My family barely made it out alive."
+My family barely made it out."

 Aki was silent for a moment.
 "That's horrible."

 Denri shrugged.
 "It's just how nature works.
-If the storms didn't make things dangerous, we wouldn't have been able to make a living taking risks on other people's behalf.
+If the storms didn't make sailing dangerous, we wouldn't have been able to make a living taking risks on other people's behalf.

-"We washed up pretty close to a town that was further south than Terminus.
-It was a small place, probably some new village set up by a recent Champion.
-We came knocking on their door, begging for help."
+"We got lucky and washed up pretty close to a town south of Terminus.
+It was a small place, probably some new village set up by a recent champion.
+We came knocking on their door, asking for help."
 Denri's fists clenched.
 "But they sent us away."

 "Why would they send people away?"

-"We were flits.
+"We were a group of flits.
 Pretty much all of us take after Susano.
 But this town's champion followed Sakuya, one of the gods opposed to the Stormbringer.
 The champion thought letting us in might diminish Sakuya's favor and weaken the town.

-"My parents died trying to get us through the woods to someplace else."
+"My parents died trying to get us through the woods to Terminus."

 Aki burrowed deeper against Denri's side, giving a hug.
 "That must have been really scary."